stolbikova/facets/README.md

 # Faceted Checkbox Tree

-This example shows how to configure Jest to work with Next.js.

 UI checkbox tree representing the category hierarchy provided by the response.json data.
 The root category is `gender`, marked by the attribute `parent: "0"`.